llvm/llvm-www/proposals/LP0004-project-governance.md

 Finally, _area teams_ are responsible for facilitating decision making for their area of the project.
 Facilitating decision making can take any number of forms ranging from contributing to RFC discussions, helping mediate disagreements, or fulfilling roles originally delegated to Chris Lattner in the [LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md) process.

 When acting to facilitate decision making the _area team_ should act as a mediator between different perspectives helping find common ground and recognizing that decisions need not be binary.
 The _area team_ should seek to find the best solution to the framed problem, which may not be any of the proposed alternatives.
 If agreement cannot be reached, the _area team_ may act as the final decision maker.
 In that capacity decisions of an _area team_ are considered final, but can be overruled by a 2/3 majority vote of the _project council_ or the _area team_ itself revisiting the issue.
+If an _area team_ cannot reach consensus, it may request the _project council_ to resolve the disagreement.

 _Area teams_ are not intended to be direction setters or primary maintainers of their areas, although individuals on an _area team_ may fulfill that role separately.
 The _area team's_ role is as a steward and moderator ensuring the health and smooth operation of the area.